ProPlot registers several new fonts and includes tools for adding your own fonts. These features are described below.

 a fallback font).
 Since most TeX Gyre fonts have limited

 character sets, if your plots contain lots of mathematical symbols,

 Try to avoid

 .ttf files with

-interprets fonts with the “thin” style having normal weight (see
+matplotlib interpret fonts with the “thin” style as having normal weight (see

 causing them to override the correct normal weight versions.
 While ProPlot